Jules is an accomplished playwright and radio-show writer. Here she shares traditional recipes for all to enjoy.

 - 1/3 cup light cream

-- In saucepan, combine beans, pork, water, salt, sugar and pepper.
+- In a saucepan, combine the beans, pork, water, salt, sugar and pepper.

-- Cover; simmer until beans are almost tender.
+- Cover; simmer until the beans are almost tender.

-- Stir in corn.
-Cover and simmer until vegetables are tender.
+- Stir in the corn.
+Cover and simmer until the vegetables are tender.

 - Cook and stir until thickened and bubbly.

 Consider this a healthier take on green bean casserole.
 Green bean dishes have been part of Thanksgiving menus for a long time.
 The earliest recipes were simple.
-Green beans, freshly cooked, with a little salt.
-Sometimes, salted pork with rings of onion was added.
+They often consisted of freshly cooked green beans with a little salt—sometimes, salted pork and rings of onion were added.

 An early colonial favorite recipe called for freshly cooked green beans splashed with apple cider vinegar and lightly topped with crumbled bacon or pork.

-- 1 Tablespoon Cider Vinegar, or to taste
+- 1 tablespoon apple cider vinegar, or to taste

-Squash and Pumpkin were words often used interchangeably.
-This recipe, however, calls for yellow squash, zucchini, and onions.
-We'll save the pumpkin for the Colonial Pumpkin Pudding, later in this lens.
+Squash and pumpkin were words often used interchangeably.
+This recipe, however, calls for yellow squash, zucchini and onions.
+Pumpkin is featured further down in this article.